lsawade/how_to_make_a_python_package/docs/source/index.rst

 How to make a python package
 ============================

-This is hopefully helpful, to someone somewhere that struggled with the same stuff that I struggled with...
+This is hopefully helpful, to someone, somewhere who struggled with the same stuff that I struggled with...

 The whole documentation is referring to the following Github repository: